 - Work smarter, not harder.
 As an admin, you have plenty of resources at your disposal to make your job easier.
 Use your procedures to help you delegate tasks.
 Create effective systems that keep everything running smoothly.
 Learn the art of collaboration and use it to increase your productivity through others.
 You don’t have to do this alone!

 - Perform a time audit.
 It’s hard to see where you can scale back or be more productive if you’re not sure where your time is going.
 Tracking your time and tasks allows you to see where you’re using your time ineffectively (chatting with co-workers, browsing on social media, etc.) and eliminate the time drains that are causing you to come in early or stay late.
-You may find it helpful to hire someone to shadow you for a day or two and help you identify where your time is going; alternatively, you can download these free templates to help you keep track.
+You may find it helpful to hire someone to shadow you for a day or two and help you identify where your time is going.

 - Find your focus.
 While some people think of workaholics as orderly, organized, hyper-focused people, the opposite is usually true.
 Workaholics work so hard because they lack the ability to see the forest for the trees.
 Cleaning up the clutter (both mentally and physically) can help you see the bigger picture and avoid some of the stress caused by a seemingly never-ending to-do list.